 I present for the first time an empirical examination of the impact of total federal revenues on total sub-national proceeds.
 Prior theory recognizes that the effects of national revenues on sub-national revenue-raising are ambiguous.
 Earlier studies have focused on vertical relationships between particular tax bases, such as the impact of federal commodity taxes on state or provincial commodity tax rates.
 Using a panel of data from U.S. states over the recent decade, I find an economically and statistically significant degree of federal crowding in of state revenues.
 I note the potential implications of these results for fiscal federalism theory and legal controversies over federal conditional spending.

-For copyright reasons, only the abstract of this Article is freely available online.
-Interested readers may e-mail the author for a copy.
+For copyright reasons, only the abstract of the full article is freely available online.
+This brief web appendix provides results for 2SLS robustness checks omitted from the published edition.
+Interested readers may contact the author for the full article.

 Keywords: fiscal federalism, vertical tax competition, vertical fiscal externalities, conditional spending, state and local tax deduction

 JEL Classification: H11, H71, H77, K39Accepted Paper Series

 Date posted: February 2, 2013 ; Last revised: April 30, 2014